devtron-labs/devtron/docs/setup/install/ingress-setup.md

 # Ingress Setup

-## Adding Ingress in a Helm Chart During Installation
+## Enable Ingress During Installation

 To configure Ingress for a Helm chart during installation or upgrade, you can use the `--set` flag to specify the desired Ingress settings.
 Below is a guide on how to add Ingress, including optional labels, annotations, and TLS settings.